 Other than obtaining authorization for deducting investment management fees, Confluence does not take possession of client assets, and all discretionary and non-discretionary assets are held with the Custodian selected by the client.
 Clients should receive statements at least quarterly from the Custodian that holds and maintains the client's investment assets.
-Confluence reconciles accounts with custodial records and urges clients to carefully review such statements and compare such official custodial records to the account statements that Confluence may provide to the client.
-Confluence statements vary from custodial statements based on accounting procedures, reporting dates, or valuation methodologies of certain securities.
+Confluence reconciles accounts with custodial records and urges clients to carefully review such statements and compare such official custodial records to the portfolio appraisals that Confluence may provide.